-The purpose of the Associate of Arts in Early Childhood Education is to assist churches in the training of personnel for the teaching and care of pre-school aged children.
-This program is designed to train graduates in early childhood development who can instruct from a biblically-based value system consistent with the priorities of parents and the local church.
+The purpose of the Associate of Arts in Early Childhood Education is to assist churches, preschools, and day care programs in the training of personnel for the teaching and care of pre-school aged children.
+This program is designed to train graduates in early childhood development who can instruct from a biblically-based value system consistent with biblical truth and the priorities of parents.